 She thrives in collaborative settings and has worked on a team to design a structured public defense mentorship program, led a committee planning national conference curriculum, and collaborates with several national committees and work groups on public defense training, sustaining well-being, and challenging forensic evidence.

-She created and teaches a six-week online course for the NAPD Academy on Sustaining Well-Being in Public Defense, and presents frequently in public defender offices and training programs on supporting and sustaining well-being.
-A series of well-being workshops were developed in collaboration with longtime friend and colleague, Dave Klaus, and have been presented throughout the country.
+She created and teaches a series of online course for the NAPD Academy on Sustaining Well-Being in Public Defense, and presents frequently in public defender offices and training programs on supporting and sustaining well-being.

 She has been a certified yoga teacher since 2004, previously worked in the education department of Yoga Journal magazine, and is a longtime student of yoga and mindfulness practices.
 She believes in finding supportive practices to sustain a career in public defense—hers include yoga and meditation, writing, sailing, hiking along the beach with her husband and daughter, and tending a rural apple farm in Northern California.